nogibjj/IDS706_DataEngineering_BarbaraFlores/README.md

 ### 🧪 Methodology

-In this project, we analyzed the LinkedIn Tech Jobs dataset, generating the Jupyter file [LinkedInTechJobs.ipynb](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores/blob/main/LinkedInTechJobs.ipynb) with a summary of the conclusions drawn.
+In this project, we analyzed the LinkedIn Tech Jobs dataset, in the Jupyter file [LinkedInTechJobs.ipynb](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores/blob/main/LinkedInTechJobs.ipynb) with a summary of the conclusions drawn.